 It’s one of those Indian experiences you will never forget.
 Can I recommend a visit?
 The interaction between the monkeys, goats, pigs and beggars that call this temple their home is interesting to watch and the views on top of the temple are beautiful.

-Accommodation in Jaipur
+Where to sleep in Jaipur

-The clean Vinayak Guest house was one of my favourite accomodations in Rajasthan.
+Vinayak Guesthouse: The clean Vinayak Guest house was one of my favourite accomodations in Rajasthan.
 A nice rooftop restaurant, beautiful rooms, good Wi-fi and friendly people.